kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md

 ### §23.2540   Flight in icing conditions.

-An applicant who requests certification for flight in icing conditions defined in part 1 of appendix C to part 25 of this chapter, or an applicant who requests certification for flight in these icing conditions and any additional atmospheric icing conditions, must show the following in the icing conditions for which certification is requested:
+An applicant who requests certification for flight in icing conditions defined in part 1 of appendix C to [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]], or an applicant who requests certification for flight in these icing conditions and any additional atmospheric icing conditions, must show the following in the icing conditions for which certification is requested:

 \(a\) The ice protection system provides for safe operation.